DannyBoyNYC/deverell.dev/content/blog/expressjs/index.md

 `sendStatus` communicates with the front end by returning a standard [http status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
 As the backend developer it is up to you to return appropriate status codes.

-451 - 'Unavailable For Legal Reasons', is used when resource access is denied for legal reasons, e.g. censorship or government-mandated blocked access.
-It is a reference to the novel Fahrenheit 451, where books are outlawed.

 ## Express Static Files

 To serve [static files](https://expressjs.com/en/starter/static-files.html) such as images, CSS files, and JavaScript files, we use the `express.static` built-in function in Express.